RustyGentleman/Worldbuilding/Elfin.md

 	noun		fi'revyara		yesterday (at nighttime)
 	noun		fi'revyaa		today (at nighttime)
-	noun		fi'revyali		tomorrow (at nighttime) noun		fyelsi			a fish or other fish-like animal noun		hile				emptiness, absence (in general, or of something) noun		enihile			(of an action) a result or outcome verb		enihile			(of an action) resulting in or having the outcome of noun		elhile			an example or personification (of a quality or trait) verb		elhile			to exemplify or personify (a quality or trait) noun		hile'ar			(of an idea or concept) manifested; given form noun		hileshi			a concept or idea
+	noun		fi'revyali		tomorrow (at nighttime) noun		fye				an aquatic animal
+	adj		fye				aquatic; living (predominantly) in or belonging to water noun		fyelsi			a fish or other fish-like animal verb		fyeshal			to swim; to move like an aquatic animal noun		fyeshal			the act of swimming noun		hile				emptiness, absence (in general, or of something) noun		enihile			(of an action) a result or outcome verb		enihile			(of an action) resulting in or having the outcome of noun		elhile			an example or personification (of a quality or trait) verb		elhile			to exemplify or personify (a quality or trait) noun		hile'ar			(of an idea or concept) manifested; given form verb		hileshal			to act accordingly or appropriately noun		hileshal			(of something) a distinctive action or practice of; an "ism" noun		hileshi			a concept or idea
 	verb		hileshi			to think; to conceptualize or abstract noun		hileala			likeness, resemblance; the fact or quality of being alike or similar